JohnLCaron/rlauxe/docs/notes/Corla2020notes.md

 The Colorado 2020 General Election audit used a risk limit of 4%.

 Here are several scenarios that differ in which contests are chosen for the style-based audit.
-The uniform sample is what was actually done and does not vary.
+The corla column is what was actually done in the audit, and does not vary across scenarios.

 ### only targeted contests

-rlauxe nmvrs = 4153
+* rlauxe nmvrs = 4153
-corla nmvrs = 8245
+* corla nmvrs = 8245
-contests under maxRisk (rlauxe) = 230 / 526 = 43%
+* contests under maxRisk (rlauxe) = 230 / 526 = 43%
-contests under maxRisk (corla) = 364 / 526 = 69%
+* contests under maxRisk (corla) = 364 / 526 = 69%

 |               | rlauxe  |   corla  |
 |---------------|---------|----------|